-Free VPNs are famous for tracking everything you do online.
-What websites you visit, how much time you spend once there, which location you’re accessing the Internet from, etc. – all of this information is collected by free VPNs, much in the same way as it’s collected by ISPs, governments, hackers, and corporations that want to get their hands on your personal data.
+Free VPNs are famous for tracking everything you do online: what websites you visit, how much time you spend once there, which location you’re accessing the Internet from, etc. – all of this information is collected by free VPNs, much in the same way as it’s collected by ISPs, governments, hackers, and corporations that want to get their hands on your personal data.

 By using a VPN, you can easily avoid this sort of tracking and monitoring for good.
 However, free VPNs do the exact opposite!

-2. You’re Data is Sold to Third-Parties
+2. Your Data is Sold to Third-Parties

-Your online activity isn’t just collected by free VPNs, but also sold to third-parties that want your information so they can bombard you with targeted advertising.
-As mentioned earlier, free VPNs have to stay afloat somehow and selling users’ data allows them to earn the money they need to continue operations.
+Your online activity isn’t just collected by free VPNs but also sold to third-parties that want your information so they can bombard you with targeted advertising.
+As mentioned earlier, free VPNs have to stay afloat somehow, and selling users’ data allows them to earn the money they need to continue operations.

-From advertisers and corporations to what not, there are many third-parties interested in getting ahold of your data.
+From advertisers and corporations to what not, there are many third-parties interested in getting a hold of your data.